OffCourseOrg/verilog/assignments/05A-home-security/05A-home-security.md

 # Task
   Use the provided state graph to implement the home-security Moore FSM.
 With a 1 bit: clk, reset, trigger and digit_entered inputs.\
-  Aswell as a 3 bit wide digit and a 2 bit wide command input.
+  As well as a 3 bit wide digit and a 2 bit wide command input.
 The outputs alarm and armed are both 1 bit wide.

   The states are numbered as such: